g7mzr/phar-app/README.md

 3. Run composer install in the phar-app directory.

-4. To create the phar file run the following command which assumes that phar-composer in your path
+4. To create the phar file run the following command, which assumes that phar-builder in your path, from the project directory.
+The phar file will be located in the parent directory

-    * phar-composer build phar-app
+    * phar-builder package composer.json